Chiefbark/AEM-Docs/3_components/Readme.md

 # Components

+**Overview**

 As AEM is component oriented, understanding them is very important.
+We will see how is the structure of a basic component (`helloworld`) and then we will create our own component.

-Table of contents
+**Table of contents**

 - [Components](#components)
   - [Component Structure](#component-structure)